shearwavesplitter/AlpEventDownloader/README.md

 ```

 ### For arclink_fetch backend
-Open your preferred python enviroment
 [Download the standalone client from here](https://www.seiscomp3.org/download.html)

+Open your preferred python enviroment (so arclink_fetch is installed where you will be using python)

-e.g. installation for Ubuntu
+Install. e.g. for Ubuntu:
 ```bash
 sudo dpkg -i ~/arclinkfetch_2015.300_all.deb sudo apt-get install -f